-A fad diet is a weight loss plan or aid that over-promises dramatic results.
-These diets typically don’t result in long-term weight loss and they are usually not very healthy.
-In fact, some diets can actually be dangerous to your health.
-Examples of common diet types are listed in the box below.
-Many of these have some features of a fad diet.
+A fad diet is a trendy weight-loss plan that promises dramatic results.
+Typically, these diets are not healthy and don’t result in long-term weight loss.
+In fact, some diets actually can be dangerous to your health.

 As a general rule, steer clear of diets or diet products that do any of the following:

 - Claim to help you lose weight very quickly (more than 1 or 2 pounds per week).
-Remember, it took time for you to gain unwanted weight and it will take time to lose it.
+It takes time to lose weight and allow your body to adjust.

-- Promise that you can lose weight and keep it off without giving up “fatty” foods or exercising on a regular basis.
+- Promise that you will lose weight and keep it off without exercise.
 If a diet plan or product sounds too good to be true, it probably is.

-- Offer testimonials from clients or “experts” in weight loss, science, or nutrition.
-Remember that these people are probably being paid to advertise the diet plan or product.
+- Offer endorsements from clients or experts in weight loss, science, or nutrition.
+These people probably get paid to advertise.

 - Draw simple conclusions from complex medical research.

 • The Carbohydrate Addict’s Diet

 • Protein Power

 |High Carbohydrate/Low Fat||• Dr. Dean Ornish: Eat More, Weigh Less

 |Controlled Portion Sizes||• Dr. Shapiro’s Picture Perfect Weight Loss

 |Food Combining||• Fit for Life